 Ads, online courses, digital products, affiliate marketing, and sponsored posts are some of the ways you can make money blogging.

-This blog is my primary source of income, for example, and tons of other people make money the same way.
+This blog is my primary source of income (alongside my second online business which helps clients rank on search engines), and tons of other people make money the same way.

 Sell Your Lesson Plans